 Guided Reading: The Nile River Valley Now we will read from the textbook section "The Nile River Valley".
-The reading selection can be found digital form in your Social Studies folders, on pages 96 -99 of your Social Studies textbooks, and at the link here.
+The reading selection can be found digital form in your Social Studies Google Classroom, on pages 96-99 of your Social Studies textbooks, and at the link here.

-As you read, you will record key information from the section using the document The Nile River - Notetaking Study Guide, which can be found in your Social Studies folders.
-This assignment will be due on the last day of the quarter, next Thursday, October 16.
+As you read, you will record key information from the section using the document The Nile River Valley - Notetaking Study Guide, which can also be found in your Social Studies Google Classroom.

 |Map of Ancient Egypt, featuring Lower and Upper Egypt|

 |The kings of Upper Egypt work white crown, while the kings of Lower Egypt wore red.|